wp-plugins/wp-mailup/readme.txt

 == Changelog ==

 = 1.4.0 =
+* Added multilanguage support using WPML or Polylang.
+If you use WPML you have to select the "I am using WPML to translate this website" option to avoid the reset of plugin's translation strings when saving.
 * Added "Test" button to let plugin administrator verify if plugin configuration is correct.
 This allows a fast discovery of  IP restrictions.
 * Displayed names for input fields can be specified using a placeholder in the subscriber's page.
 A dedicated option in the plugin admin page enables this setting.
 * A new "Date picker" data field can be used instead of (or in addition to) an existing text field.
 Use this field if you want to ensure that a date field is always provided to MailUp in the same way (e.g. for filtering purposes) .
 Displayed calendar uses US format.